 Ramnagar is situated in the Nainital district of Kumaon region of Uttarakhand state on the banks of Kosi River at an elevation of 345mts above sea level.

 Ramnagar is not only the commencement point of Kumaon hills but it is also one of the gateways of renowned Jim Corbett National Park.

 Ramnagar has successfully lured tourists and adventure lovers and it is capable of drawing attention.
 Ramnagar town was established in 1856 by Commissioner H.Ramsay.
 Ramnagar is situated in the rich farm belt of Terai, on the southeastern fringes of the great forests.

 The busy market town of Ramnagar is the main administrative centre for Corbett National Park and Project Tiger.
 Ramnagar is connected with motorable roads as well as railway networks.
 Its proximity with Corbett National Park and Nainital makes it even more popular destination.

-Ramnagar is the ideal spot for fishing camp and the place offers as an administrative centre for Corbett national park.
+Ramnagar is the ideal spot for fishing camp and the place offers as an administrative centre for Corbett National Park.
 Ramnagar is home of some of the best and popular hotels of Uttarakhand.
 Explore wildlife and enjoy bird watching in Ramnagar.
 You can do fishing in the Kosi River or do jungle safari in Corbett national park.
-Ramnagar is also famous for Litchi farming.
-The best time to visit Ramnagar is from Mid November to Mid June.
+Ramnagar is also famous for Litchi cultivation.
+The best time to visit Ramnagar is from mid November to mid June.